X14OC14/XSHOT/README.md

 ## Customization

-All configuration is at the top of `xshot.sh`.
+All configuration is at the top of `xshot.sh` under the `CONFIG` section.

 ### Watermark Text